mco-gh/mco.dev/content/poems/newyork.md

 To anyone who will listen.

 I'm alive with the fire of youth
-And the mystery of tales untold.
+And the mystery of my future.

  - Marc Cohen